 There are so many areas of life that this comes into play.
 Comparison has no positive side.
 You are your own person, and you don’t need to be as good as anyone else because you are already good enough in your own way.
 I notice this a lot now that I started blogging.
 I will be on another bloggers website and I hear that little voice telling me my blog is not nearly as great as the one I am looking at, or that I will never achieve what they have with their blog, and you know what I do, I leave. remove myself from the situation and I do something else, and then I work even harder.

 Comparison consumes you, so don’t let it get that far.
 Remove yourself from the situation, and remind yourself of 3 to 5 positive things about yourself, your journey, how far you have come, etc. and then work your ass off to achieve YOUR goals.
 Most of all remember you are your own person, and trying to be like everyone else or as good as everyone else is pointless and boring.

 Authentic people are the best kind of people, so never let your comparison to someone else stop you from doing something you love, or change who you are as a person.

 5 | Take a Time Out

+So, there you go!
 The above strategies are the ones I used to overcome my own self-doubt and fear of failure.
 I hope that you can incorporate these strategies into your own life and also overcome your own self-doubt and negative self talk.
-I hope these strategies help you get one step closer to stepping outside your comfort zone and achieve something great!
+I hope these strategies help you get one step closer to stepping outside of your comfort zone and achieving something great!